Cell Biology Program

 The goal of my laboratory’s research is to understand how fatty acylation influences the structure and function of membrane-bound and secreted signaling proteins.
-Our focus is on the Src family tyrosine protein kinases and Hedgehog proteins.
+Our focus is on the Src family tyrosine protein kinases, Hedgehog and Wnt proteins.

 Marilyn Resh, PhD